 Chicken cutlets are salt and peppered and then smeared with softened goat cheese.
-The recipe called for herbed goat cheese, I had plain, so I sprinkled on some basil and lemon thyme from the garden.
+I used Boursin.
 Then top with thin slices of prosciutto.

 The chicken breasts are then rolled up and secured with kitchen twine, floured and sautéed until cooked through.
 A batch of sliced mushrooms, sautéed until beautifully golden brown add an additional nuance.
 Prepare the wonderful sauce containing the Galliano, chicken stock and butter and you’ve got one very special entrée.